polito-webapp1/wa1-weeks-2024/week09/exercise 10.md

 ## Add a new answer (II part)

-Starting from the form defined in the previous exercise, handle the insertion of a new answer in the table.
+[DONE] Starting from the form defined in the previous exercise, handle the insertion of a new answer in the table.
 Use the defined state to perform this operation.

 ## To use state or not to use state

 Make the entire form appear and disappear through a suitable button at the end of the table.
 Do you need a new state?

-Now, sort the table content by clicking on the "Score" header.
+[DONE] Now, sort the table content by clicking on the "Score" header.
 For simplicity, a first click will sort the table from the lowest value to the highest and a second click from the highest to the lowest.
 Do you need a new state?

 ## Edit an answer